jedinym/sqc-text/main.typ

   #heading(numbering: none, outlined: false)[
     Acknowledgements
   ]
-  //I would like to thank my advisor, Vladimír for his huge support.
+  //Firstly, I would like to thank my advisor, Vladimír for his huge support .

   Computational resources were provided by the e-INFRA CZ project (ID:90254), supported by the Ministry of Education, Youth and Sports of the Czech Republic.